 M married a wonderful woman, Ce, whom he met through a friend they had in common.
-M and Ce have been married for two plus years, bought a house and are making a good life for themselves.
+M and Ce have been married for three plus years, bought a house and are making a good life for themselves.
 They share common interests and enjoy time with friends.
 I am so thankful for his choice of wife.
 Ce and I get a long wonderfully.

 M has an ability to know what I need to hear if I feel overwhelmed or sad.
-His wonderful wife, Ce, who is a veterinarian, has given me support with my two special needs cats.
+His wonderful wife, Ce, who is a veterinarian, has given me support with my special needs cat.
 I feel their love for me and mine for them and am very thankful that they are in my life.

 While M was in high school he meet his future brother, D. My second son, D, was a neighbor who lived a mile or more down the road.
 He grew up in a very difficult home life.